BAMresearch/awesome-BAMresearch/README.md

 - [masterdata_test](https://github.com/BAMresearch/masterdata_test) – Repository for the webinar IV, phase IV.
 - [openbis-upload-helper](https://github.com/BAMresearch/openbis-upload-helper) – Upload Helper Tool and Parsers for OpenBIS in the BAM Data Store.
 - [openBIS2SQLite](https://github.com/BAMresearch/openBIS2SQLite)

+#### NFDI4Ing
+- [NFDI4IngHPCWorkflows](https://github.com/BAMresearch/NFDI4IngHPCWorkflows) – In this repository, we would like to investigate how (docker, apptainer) containers can be build in order to improve the FAIRness of workflows in the HPC context.
+- [NFDI4IngModelValidationPlatform](https://github.com/BAMresearch/NFDI4IngModelValidationPlatform) – A collection of benchmarks and methdology for provenance tracking for the validation of simulation models.
+- [NFDI4IngScientificWorkflowRequirements](https://github.com/BAMresearch/NFDI4IngScientificWorkflowRequirements) – This is a repository to discuss, collect and store the requirements for scientific workflow systems

 ## Machine Learning / AI